ubilabs/react-geosuggest/README.md

 Type: `Number`
 Default: `0`

-The radius defines the area around the location to use for biasing the suggests.
+The radius in meters defines the area around the location to use for biasing the suggests.
 It must be accompanied by a `location` parameter.

 #### bounds
 Type: [`LatLngBounds`](https://developers.google.com/maps/documentation/javascript/reference?csw=1#LatLngBounds)